smarter-travel-media/stac/doc/quickstart.rst

 ==========

-The following examples will walk through some simple uses of the :class:`stac.client.ArtifactoryClient` implementation for Maven repository layouts (:class:`stac.client.MavenArtifactoryClient`).
+The following examples will walk through some simple uses of the :class:`stac.client.ArtifactoryClient` implementation for Maven repository layouts (:class:`stac.client.GenericArtifactoryClient` paired with :class:`stac.client.MavenArtifactUrlGenerator`).
 Since this client is focused on deploy related use cases, the examples below will as well.

 Get a Specific Version
 ----------------------